Pilgrimage to Holywell and Lancashire

 The Fraternity of St. Peter is a Clerical Society of Apostolic Life of Pontifical right founded by Pope St John Paul II in 1988, following the division in the Society of St. Pius X (SSPX), as a result of Archbishop Lefebvre’s consecration of bishops, without papal approval.
 The Fraternity has always had a close association with many of us on the Isle of Wight.
 It has a two-fold mission: firstly, the formation and sanctification of priests; and secondly, the pastoral deployment of the priests in the service of the Church (currently serving in 129 dioceses on 5 continents).
 The Fraternity’s priests are devoted exclusively to the Traditional Liturgy of the Roman Rite.
 They have been regular visitors to the Island offering Mass, visiting the sick and housebound and giving Days of Recollection.

 Fr.
 Armand de Malleray (custodian of this shrine) is well known to many of us here on the Island.
 He has offered Mass on the Island at Ryde, Quarr Abbey and Newport.
 Another priest here at the Shrine in Warrington is Fr.
 Konrad Lowenstein, who came to offer Mass at Holy Cross, Seaview shortly after his Ordination in 2003.
 He also visited St. Cecilia’s Abbey where two of his cousins were nuns.
-(See picture of our group with the priests – left)
+(See picture of our group with the priests – above)

 We were delighted to meet up again with both priests.
 After a guided tour of the church, we attended Mass and had the opportunity to avail ourselves of the Sacrament of Penance.
 Here a priest is available for Confession for 30 minutes before every Mass.

 In an afternoon in Liverpool we visited the Metropolitan Cathedral, where Pope John Paul II offered Mass on the evening of Pentecost Sunday, 1982.
 The war curtailed plans for the building of an earlier cathedral.
 The present structure was completed in 1967.
 This is a modern, contemporary style, in complete contrast to everything else that we saw on our pilgrimage, yet, nevertheless, it is functional and appropriate for today’s liturgical celebrations.
 On the journey home the group stopped off for lunch in Oxford, where they visited the Oxford Oratory.
-(See picture – right).
+(See picture – above).

 Built in 1875 (once again by Joseph Hansom), it is dedicated to St. Aloysius.
 It was founded as the Jesuit parish and was served by notable members of the society for many years, including Gerard Manley Hopkins.
 In 1990 it was placed into the custody of the Oratorians.
 It is famous for its high standard of liturgy and music in the Mass.